black-ai/machine-learning-challenge/README.md

 ## Bonus
 Would you be tempted to approach this classification task using any machine learning technique other than deep learning?
 If so, include a short (<200 word) explanation as to which and why.

-Note that while simply changing the input size to accept depth data instead of rgb may satisfy the task, you may want to think about how to optimise the whole network for depth data: adding or removing network layers, modifying feature extractors, using different convolution techniques, etc. Please give us a comparison of any different techniques you employ or would cosider testing if given more time.
+*NOTE:* While simply changing the input size to accept depth data instead of rgb may satisfy the task, you may want to think about how to optimise the whole network for depth data: adding or removing network layers, modifying feature extractors, using different convolution techniques, etc. Please give us a comparison of any different techniques you employ or would cosider testing if given more time.
 If you make assumptions please also list these out in your submission.

 ## Happy hacking!